LucieBonn/MAM2ADMM-Series00-Git-LucieBonn/README.md

 ![Image of a class from my Python code representing a 1D exam](image/python_code_ClassExam1D.png) This code was developed during the first year of my master’s program as part of a computer science course.
 The goal was to design a hospital interface using object-oriented programming.
 We created several classes to model the operation of a healthcare facility, including Patient, Exam, Staff, Department, and Enregistrement1D.
 The latter class reads data from a CSV file and plots a graph illustrating, for example, an ECG signal.
 This project allowed me to apply my Python skills in a real-world health-related context.

+# Summarize what I have learned

+I learned how to use Git and GitHub to create repositories, work on branches, save my changes with commits, and push them to GitHub.
+I used GitHub Desktop and VSCode to do this.
+At first, I had some trouble because I opened the README file with RStudio instead of VSCode, and then I couldn’t save my changes.
+After taking my time, I managed to complete the work.
+This helped me understand how to manage my projects with Git.
+Now, I feel more confident using these tools.
+I spent at least 3 hours and 30 minutes completing this assignment.